urbanairship/python-library/docs/push.rst

    :members:

-Scheduled Delivery in local time
+Scheduled Delivery in Device Local Time
 --------------------------------

-Scheduled notifications build upon the Push object, and have two other components.
+Scheduled notifications build upon the Push object, and have two other
+components: the scheduled time(s) and an optional name.

-This example schedules the above notification for delivery in local time.
+This example schedules the above notification for delivery in device local time.

 .. code-block:: python